rook/rook/Documentation/edgefs-ui.md

 ## Dynamic EdgeFS Service CRD editing

 One of the very useful features of EdgeFS Dashboard is Dynamic Service CRD editing UI.
-Ability to edit CRDs via intuitive graphical inteface can simplify on-going EdgeFS cluster management drastically.
-For instance, below picture demostrantes how NFS CRD service can be dynamically edited, exports can be added or removed:
+Ability to edit CRDs via intuitive graphical interface can simplify on-going EdgeFS cluster management drastically.
+For instance, below picture demonstrates how NFS CRD service can be dynamically edited, exports can be added or removed:

 ![EdgeFS UI NFS Editing](media/edgefs-ui-nfs-edit.png)